Our business model

 Agility

-We have a number of levers that allow us to adapt to changes in market conditions.
+We recognise there are cycles to the housing market, and we have a number of levers that allow us to adapt to changes in market conditions.

-• Land purchases: Strategic land agreements provide flexibility with security of supply but without the obligation to purchase, and at a value to be agreed at the point of purchase, rather than when entering the option agreement itself.
+• Land purchases: Strategic land agreements provide flexibility and security of supply, but without the obligation to purchase, and at a value to be agreed at the point of purchase, rather than when entering the option agreement itself.

-• Outsourced subcontractor model: Our in-house production team manages our developments using regional subcontractors, ensuring a low-fixed-cost base with labour able to flexed to meet demand.
+• Outsourced subcontractor model: Our in-house production team manages our developments using regional subcontractors, ensuring a low fixed-cost base, with labour and materials both flexed to meet demand.

-• Sales incentivisation: We can offer a tailored package of incentives, such as part exchange and stamp duty contributions, to enhance sales rates if required, in contrast to the second-hand market.
+• Sales incentivisation: We can deploy a tailored range of incentives, such as part exchange and stamp duty support, to enhance private sales rates if required, in contrast to the second-hand market.

 How we do business